-These are the simple questions, with answers as infinite as your inner potential.
+These are the simplest questions, with infinite answers.

-Yoga teaches simplicity — specifically, that simplicity is the ultimate sophistication.
-So ultimately, we know the answers to these questions:
+Yoga teaches you that simplicity is the ultimate sophistication, even as a complex biological being – and that, ultimately, you already know the answers to these questions:

-I am a human being, alive, here and now, a body of change, ready to be known.
+I am a human being, alive, here and now, always changing, because it’s my choice.